R.C. Pro-Am II: Reception

 Nintendo Power praised the game's controls and upgrade options, which made the game strategic.
 The magazine criticized the difficulty as unfair, with aircraft hazards that gave players no reaction time in which to dodge attacks.
 Nintendo Magazine System praised the game overall and its multiplayer in particular, but felt that better games were available.
 In 1993, GamePro said that the game was better than its predecessor, but noted that the graphics and sound could have been better.
 Jeuxvideo.com appreciated how the sequel's cars had better traction, but thought the game was technically unrefined considering its few advances in four years' time.
 For example, they criticized Rare for recycling the original game's audio.
 In 1994, Game Players had high praise for the game's multiplayer, screeching sound effects, vehicle handling, and replay value.
 They criticized its lack of in-game music and current weapon indicators, and struggled to anticipate turns in the track in the game's angled perspective.

 Retrogaming magazine Retro Gamer said that R.C.
 Pro-Am II was not substantially different from its predecessor.
 They found the racing game mechanics similar apart from the upgrade features.
 The reviewer added that players expected more, especially for a title that was released five years after the original.
 He also noted that while the single-player mode was "passable", the multiplayer mode was what made the game stand out on its own, providing "excellent gaming despite its lack of originality".

 R.C.
 Pro-Am II was named Nintendo Powers best NES game of 1993 over Battletoads & Double Dragon and Kirby's Adventure.
 The magazine credited the game's excellent controls and course variety.
 R.C.
 Pro-Am II is included in Rare Replay, a compilation of 30 Rare titles, released on the Xbox One on August 4, 2015.
+The game was re-released for the Nintendo Switch via the Nintendo Classics service on 1 September 2026.